HuaHungy/RoboCOIN/README.md

 ---
 ## Acknowledgements

-Thanks to the following open-source projects for their support and assistance to RoboCoin-LeRobot:
+Thanks to the following open-source projects for their support and assistance to RoboCOIN:
 - [LeRobot](https://github.com/huggingface/lerobot)
 - [OpenPI](https://github.com/Physical-Intelligence/openpi)